ARIPRASATH4664/ReactNative_Web_Socket/README.md

+## Procedure Followed

-# Created the CLI project from scratch.
+* Created the CLI project from scratch.
-# Integrated the Redux for the store logic
+*  Integrated the Redux for the store logic
-# Gone through the Bitfinex Docs and understanding the formats
+*  Gone through the Bitfinex Docs and understanding the formats
-# Integrating Web Scoket calls with the RN App
+*  Integrating Web Scoket calls with the RN App
-# Updating the Data into store based on the WS data
+*  Updating the Data into store based on the WS data
-# Render List with the data and re-render based up on new fetch list
+* Render List with the data and re-render based up on new fetch list
-# Added the websocket connection re-establishment on the network status.
+* Added the websocket connection re-establishment on the network status.

 ## Recording